Landscape Architecture BSc

 Presentation, Communication and Research Skills

-This module is about introducing students to some of the skills and knowledge needed on this course in general, in this Department, at this University and in the world of work.
+This module is about introducing students to some of the skills and knowledge needed on this course in general, in this School, at this University and in the world of work.
 Communication is central to the profession of Landscape architecture in general and to this course in particular.
 The bulk of this module is about giving students some of the digital communication skills needed when communicating ideas in the rest of this course and, later, in the workplace.
-The module will explain and help students to understand learning methods used in the Department of Landscape Architecture.
+The module will explain and help students to understand learning methods used in the School of Architecture and Landscape.
 The module will also introduce some of the tools needed for academic and professional life, including navigating and using the library, correctly referencing your work and avoiding plagiarism.

 20 credits